-The city’s own field survey about the time the Stark family took over actually flagged unit 9683 1/2 as “not on permit or on file.”
+Moreover, city’s own field survey from the time when the Stark family took over actually flagged unit 9683 1/2 as a mystery too.
+“Not on [building] permit or on file,” it says.

-Moreover, the rental unit registry data for mid–2018 shows only 5 units registered at this address.
-The studio numbered 9683 1/2 was not among them.
-So if the Stark family was leasing an unpermitted unit, they knew not to declare it as an occupied unit.
-That unit leases for $1,700 a month, according to the listing, and it is interesting that it is the only unit for which rent is actually above average compared to average rents for studios in Beverly Hills.
+Clearly the Stark family was leasing an unpermitted unit and they knew not to register it.
+Interestingly, the studio unit leases for $1,700 a month, according to the listing, which makes it the only unit for which rent is actually above average compared to average rents for studios in Beverly Hills.

-A telltale sign that this is not an original unit is right there in the listing too: pictures show that the door is different from the rest.
-It looks like a utility door; it has a stuck-on mailbox; and the address plate is different than the others.
-Nothing about this ‘studio’ even looks legitimate!
+A telltale sign that this is not an original unit is right there in the listing images: they show that the door is different from the rest of them.
+In fact it looks like a utility door.
+And that mailbox has a stuck-on look to it.
+And the address plate is different than the others too.

-Note to the ‘studio’ tenant at 9863 1/2: you can bring a civil suit to recover the rent that was collected unlawfully.
-With a sale in the offing, you will have no greater leverage than you do right now if you file a civil claim.
+The tenant at 9863 1/2 should bring a civil suit to recover the rent that she paid unlawfully.
+With a sale in the offing she will have no greater leverage than right now to leverage that civil claim.